pslabs-ps/CMM2-DeluxeEdition-GEN2/README.md

 <a name="mouse"></a>
 # 7. UBS mouse host chip
-Device is equiped with HT mouse host chip that allows to connect many devices available on the market.
+Device is equipped with HT mouse host chip that allows to connect many devices available on the market.
 Mouse is connected to bottom USB port.

 <a name="mousecode"></a>
 ## example code